Time Is Not on Your Side in Criminal Cases:

 After working for a large civil law firm for several years, Mike opened his office in 1993.
 Since then, he has tried over a hundred cases to jury verdict, -- from DUI to murder and virtually everything in between -- including multiple capital homicide cases where the State sought the death penalty.

-He has also handled well over a hundred criminal and civil cases in appellate and post-conviction matters, and has argued and won cases before the Florida Supreme Court and the First District Court of Appeal.
+He has also handled well over a hundred criminal and civil cases in appellate and post-conviction matters, and has argued and won cases in the Florida Supreme Court, and in the First District Court of Appeal.

 Several of Mr. Rollo's criminal trials gained national exposure and were televised live and in repeats on Court TV, and he has appeared as a guest on Greta Van Sustren's "On the Record," "E" Television, Dateline NBC, and Bill Curtis' Investigative Reports.

 Mr. Rollo also has lectured at the college level in criminal law courses, and has appeared as a guest speaker at a forensic seminar focusing on the admissibility of crime scene evidence in homicide cases.